ShaikAmeena2990/Semiconductorchip-hotspot-detection/README.md

 # Project Pipeline

-1.Data Preparation:
+1.Data Preparation

-Image loading and splitting using splitfolders Augmentation with ImageDataGenerator
+Image loading and splitting using splitfolders

+Augmentation with ImageDataGenerator

-2.Model Development:
+2.Model Development

-CNN model using Conv2D, MaxPooling2D, Flatten, Dense, Dropout Binary classification with sigmoid activation
+CNN model using Conv2D, MaxPooling2D, Flatten, Dense, Dropout

+Binary classification with sigmoid activation

 Compiled with Adam optimizer and binary cross-entropy loss

-3.Training and Evaluation:
+3.Training and Evaluation

 Trained for 10 epochs on augmented data

 Validated on unseen layout images

 Evaluated using accuracy and loss metrics

-Deployment (Optional)

-Model saved using joblib or keras.models.save_model

-Flask API to serve predictions

-Dockerized and deployed via AWS or local container
+Final test accuracy: 96.17%, loss: 0.14

 # Results